arangodb/docs/3.11/appendix-deprecated.md

 replace the old features with:

 - **Pregel Memory-Mapped Files**:
-  The option to use memory-mapped files as a backing storage for large datasets has been removed.
+  The `useMemoryMaps` option for Pregel jobs to use memory-mapped files as a backing storage for large datasets has been removed.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment type is deprecated and already removed from